dgkirkwood/teleport-terraform-quickstart/teleport_cluster/azure_aks_ha/README.md

 2. Run `terraform plan` to see the resources created by this code and ensure there are no input or syntax errors
 3. Run `terraform apply` to create the infrastructure and deployment.
 4. On the completion of the Terraform run, you will see the `cluster-url` output, which you can input to your browser to see the running Teleport service.
 5. If your service is up and running, you can configure your first role and user following the instructions [here](https://goteleport.com/docs/deploy-a-cluster/helm-deployments/kubernetes-cluster/#step-22-create-a-local-user).
-To authenticate to your Kubernetes cluster, complete one of the steps outlined [here](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html).
-The most common method is to use the AWS CLI - `aws eks update-kubeconfig --region=<your region> --name <your chosen prefix>`
+To authenticate to your Kubernetes cluster, use the Azure CLI and run the command provided as part of the Terraform output.